RenderKit/embree/README.md

 + `EMBREE_RAY_PACKETS`: Enables ray packet traversal kernels.
 This feature is turned ON by default.
-When turned on packet traversal is used internally and packets passed to rtcIntersect4/8/16 are kept intact in callbacks (when the ISA of appropiate width is enabled).
+When turned on packet traversal is used internally and packets passed to rtcIntersect4/8/16 are kept intact in callbacks (when the ISA of appropriate width is enabled).

 + `EMBREE_IGNORE_INVALID_RAYS`: Makes code robust against the risk of full-tree traversals caused by invalid rays (e.g. rays containing